The Ultimate Abruzzo Travel Guide

 Short Video Presentation of Abruzzo

-The Abruzzo region is bordered by the Marche region to the north, Lazio to the west and southwest, Molise to the southeast, and the Adriatic sea to the east.
-The region spans an area of 10,795 square kilometers, within a third of these lands there are three national parks, nature reserves and protected areas.
+The Abruzzo region is bordered by the Marche region to the north, Lazio to the west and southwest, Molise to the southeast, and the Adriatic Sea to the east.
+The region spans an area of 10,795 square kilometers; within a third of these lands, there are three national parks, nature reserves, and protected areas.
 Furthermore, it is home to the highest mountains of the Apennines, such as the Gran Sasso, along with the southernmost glacier in Europe and a vast 130 km stretch of beaches.

-Abruzzo Population
+Abruzzo Population Size

 Abruzzo’s Cities

-• 104 in the province of Chieti;
+- 104 in the province of Chieti;

-• 108 in the province of Aquila;
+- 108 in the province of Aquila;

-• 46 in the province of Pescara;
+- 46 in the province of Pescara;

-• 47 in the province of Teramo.
+- 47 in the province of Teramo.

 Abruzzo or Abruzzi?
 Abruzzy or Abruzzos?
 Which is the right name?

-We found that the right word is, Abruzzo.
-In fact, the word Abruzzi was used until 1963 when Molise and Abruzzo were united under the same region, thus called ‘Abruzzi.’
-If you would like to read the history and research, please read the blog post about Abruzzo’s Names and History
+What is the difference between Abruzzo and Abruzzi?
+Wonder why there are so many names.
+So, we did a little digging before writing this blog post.
+We found that the right word is Abruzzo.
+The word Abruzzi had been used up until 1963 as Molise and Abruzzo were united under the same region, thus they were called ‘Abruzzi.’
+If you would like to learn more about this aspect of the region, please read the blog post about Abruzzo’s Names and History

 Abruzzesi, Abruzzo’s Strong and Gentle people

-Abruzzese the local language: Things You Need to Know
+Abruzzese, the Local Language: Things You Need to Know

 L’Aquila literally translates to ‘The Eagle.’ and is the capital city ‘capoluogo’ of Abruzzo and the province of L’Aquila (isn’t correct to write Aquila or l Aquila).
-Laid out within medieval walls, it sits between four mountain peaks above 2,000 metres (6,600 ft) resting upon a hillside in the centre of a narrow valley surrounded by the Apennine Range, with the Gran Sasso d’Italia to the north-east.
-Besides, in L’Aquila you’ll find a city of history and heritage complete with cultural institutions such as a fine-arts academy, a symphony orchestra, a film institute, a repertory theatre, and a state conservatory.
-Lined with Renaissance, Baroque buildings and churches, L’Aquila is a fascinating maze of narrow streets all of which open onto elegant piazzas.
+Laid out within medieval walls, it sits between four mountain peaks above 2,000 meters (6,600 ft), resting upon a hillside in the center of a narrow valley surrounded by the Apennine Range, with the Gran Sasso d’Italia to the northeast.
+Besides, in L’Aquila, you’ll find a city of history and heritage complete with cultural institutions such as a fine arts academy, a symphony orchestra, a film institute, a repertory theatre, and a state conservatory.
+Lined with Renaissance and Baroque buildings and churches, L’Aquila is a fascinating maze of narrow streets, all of which open onto elegant piazzas.
 Of its cool climate, L’Aquila is said to enjoy 11 cold months and one cool one!

-In fact, the mountains shelter the city from warm and humid Mediterranean air currents, therefore we find a climate with cooler temperatures compared to other parts of central Italy.
+In fact, the mountains shelter the city from warm and humid Mediterranean air currents.
+Therefore, we find a climate with cooler temperatures compared to other parts of central Italy.
 A great option in summer if you want to cool down and escape the heat of a typical Italian summer especially from the coast, or even sweltering Italian cities like Rome or Florence!

 Abruzzo 101: Lessons in Culture, History & Regional Traditions

+Whether you are looking for gastronomic scenes, good wine, history, and art, or magical natural places, Abruzzo is a top choice!
 A land of authenticity, with a welcoming nature and hospitable 365 days a year.
-The Abruzzese will make you feel at home by sharing their traditions, habits, awakening your sense of ‘slow life’ and even ‘dolce far niente’ the sweetness of doing nothing!
+The Abruzzese will make you feel at home by sharing their traditions and habits, awakening your sense of ‘slow life’ and even ‘dolce far niente’ the sweetness of doing nothing!

 How about taking in a town celebration or festival?
-‘Sagre’ and ‘feste’ take place all-year-round across the region and offer a glimpse into local traditions, music and authentic cuisine.
+‘Sagre’ and ‘feste’ take place all year round across the region and offer a glimpse into local traditions, music, and authentic cuisine.
 There are even activities for children, as well.
-Have a look at month by month events in Abruzzo.
+Have a look at month-by-month events in Abruzzo.

 Guide to the Best Stays in the Region